WHY VISIT BULGARIA

 Weather in Bulgaria

-Best period to visit Bulgaria is from May to September.
+The best period to visit Bulgaria is from May to September.

 Bulgaria has a continental climate, with long, hot, dry summers and – in the interior at least – bitterly cold winters, worth considering when deciding the best time to visit.
-July and August can be oppressively hot in the big cities, and crowded on the Black Sea coast – elsewhere, you won’t have to worry about being swamped by fellow visitors.
+July and August can be oppressively hot in the big cities and crowded on the Black Sea coast – elsewhere, you won’t have to worry about being swamped by fellow visitors.
 Using public transport is reasonably easy throughout the year, although the highest cross-mountain routes will be closed during the coldest months.

 Following a list of typical festival and celebrations of Bulgaria